Black Trash: The Autobiography of Kirk Jones: Critical response

 Black Trash: The Autobiography of Kirk Jones was met with generally positive reviews from music critics.
 Matt Conaway of AllMusic gave the album three stars out of five, saying "...Scripted to fit the silver screen, Black Trash chronicles the trials and tribulations of Kirk Jones, a down-on-his-luck knucklehead who always manages to find trouble.
 However, it is hard to feel sympathetic for the character, as he is a man who, through the course of this LP, shows little regard for human life, kills his best friend, beats his wife, and deserts his child.
 Black Trash is an emotional roller coaster that tackles the quintessential tale of good vs. evil."

-Johnny Blaze of Review Hip-Hop gave the album eighty nine out of hundred, and commented "...Black Trash stil to this day remains criminally underrated.
-Sticky show you can be thug and stil have a heart.
-Although it has been said a lot about concept albums you truly do feel as if your watching a movie with Black Trash.
-And like all good movies Black Trash is very creative throughout there really are lots of unique cuts on here.
-Once you finally get around to hearing you won't forget it, and fall in love with it."

 J-23 of HipHopDX gave the album three and a half stars out of five, stating "...This album showed a lot more maturity than his Onyx showings.
 Sticky has the potential to be one of the best emcees in Hip Hop instead of just in gangsta rap."

 Steve 'Flash' Juon of RapReviews gave the album eight and a half stars out of ten, and stated "...Despite the long delays, Sticky Fingaz' solo is INDEED worth the wait - and worth its weight in gold."